roytam1/mozilla-cvs-history/mozilla/webtools/bugzilla/docs/en/rst/using.rst

 - After changing a bug - This controls what page is displayed after changes to a bug are submitted.
 The options include to show the bug just modified, to show the next bug in your list, or to do nothing.

+- Enable tags for bugs - turn bug tagging on or off.

 - Zoom textareas large when in use (requires JavaScript) - enable or disable the automatic expanding of text areas when  text is being